jamesdonoh/data-mining/report.md

 For example, the various road classes used by the nominal `1st_Road_Class` and `2nd_Road_Class` attributes have a natural ordering of the level of development of the road, ranging from 'Unclassified' (the lowest level) to 'Motorway' (the highest level).
 In the KNIME workflow for Accidents these have been assigned to integers ranging from 0 to 5 to create a new `1st_Road_Level` attribute [figure?].

 Note however that not all nominal attributes can be handled in this way - the `Police_Force` attribute does not have any 'natural' ordering (e.g. `Northumbria` is not less than `Durham`).
 Although numeric values could be assigned here, they would be arbitrary and so any clusters involving them would be coincidental.
-See the Critial Review section for further comments on this problem.
+See the Critical Review section for further comments on this problem.

 ### Literature review